Panoz Roadster

 The Panoz Roadster is a sports car launched in 1992 by the American manufacturer Panoz Auto Development Company of Georgia.
 The Roadster was succeeded by the AIV Roadster in 1997.
 They were built using aluminum, similar to that of the Plymouth Prowler first sold several years later in 1997.
 The Panoz Roadster was the first American-built aluminum intensive vehicle.

 Development

 Panoz had purchased the rights to a frame designed by Frank Costin used in a defunct Irish sportscar called the TMC Costin.
 Panoz had Freeman Thomas design a new body for the car.
-Aluminum body panels were produced by Superform USA, resulting in bodywork both light and strong.
-Ford Mustang running gear, engine, and transmission were used, as was a solid rear axle and independent front suspension.
+Aluminum body panels were produced by Superform USA in Riverside, CA, resulting in bodywork both light and strong.
+Ford Mustang running gear and engine were used, including the solid rear axle and independent front suspension, as well as the Borg-Warner T-5 (later updated to the T-45) manual five-speed unit.
 A seven-man crew built the first ten cars, and other workers were added later to the production team.
 The Costin chassis was never put under a production car, instead the early Roadsters featured a TIG welded stainless steel tubing frame, and extensive use of CNC machined and stamped parts.